 It's important to note, however, that while these medications effectively manage symptoms, they are not a cure.
 The heartburn pain will go away, but the backsplash of damaging fluid still occurs.

 That's because proton pump inhibitors can't fix the underlying mechanical problem — the dysfunction of the valve between the esophagus and stomach.
 Long-term use of proton pump inhibitors can also cause significant side effects, and you must consider the lifetime cost of taking these medications.

 For these reasons, surgery may be necessary to correct the valve mechanism.
-Instead of a one-technique-fits-all approach, thoracic surgeon Gary Chmielewski, MD, tailors each patient’s treatment to the severity of the mechanical dysfunction.
+Instead of a one-technique-fits-all approach, thoracic surgeon Gary Chmielewski, MD, says it's essential to tailor each patient's treatment to the severity of the mechanical dysfunction.

-In addition to laparoscopic Nissen fundoplication, Chmielewski offers transoral incisionless fundoplication (TIF Esophix) and magnetic sphincter augmentation (also called LINX).
-"Each patient is individually evaluated, and then I discuss with them which approach will work best for their specific situation, whether they have mild, moderate or severe symptoms," Chmielewski says.
+Procedures for GERD include laparoscopic Nissen fundoplication, transoral incisionless fundoplication (TIF Esophix) and magnetic sphincter augmentation (also called LINX).
+"Each patient is individually evaluated to determine which approach will work best for their specific situation, whether they have mild, moderate or severe symptoms," Chmielewski says.

 "If you believe you have acid reflux disease and are having difficulties using medications to control it, TIF and other laparoscopic antireflux procedures may be helpful," Brown adds.
 "Having a discussion of these procedures with your gastroenterologist is a great starting point."